lindattt/ainfo-project-v2/source/overview.rst

 Welcome to the tutorial on how to create technical documentation.

-In this tutorial you will learn how to ...
+In this tutorial you will learn how to write and manage documentation for your code.

-To start, you'll just need to have a text editor and basic knowledge of shell.
+To start, you'll just need to have a text editor and basic knowledge of shell commands.

 In order to generate your own documentation, those are the tools that you will need: